-The province itself is, in fact, the smallest and least populated region in all of Cambodia.
-With an area size of 336 km2 and a population of just over 41,000, it’s nothing compared to Phnom Penh’s 679 km² area size and 1.5 million population.
+The province of Kep is the smallest and least populated region in all of Cambodia.
+Covering 336 km² with a population of just over 41,000, Kep is tiny compared to Phnom Penh’s 679 km² area size and 1.5 million population.

 Kep town, which sits right on the southern coastline, is located 30 km northwest of neighbouring Kampot.
 The two regions are connected by a paved road suitable for all modes of transport.

 And now?
-Well, the area has changed somewhat, mostly as a direct result of the Khmer Rouge.
+Well, it is quite different, mostly as a direct result of the Khmer Rouge.

-The once beautiful colonial buildings are left vacated and dilapidated, and the overall landscape is a little rough around the edges.
-However, this does add to its charm and Cambodian locals still see it as a peaceful seaside retreat, especially on the weekends and during holiday times.
+The once-beautiful colonial buildings are vacant and dilapidated, and the overall landscape is a little rough around the edges.
+It all adds up to the mysterious vibe of the province.
+Cambodian locals still see it as a peaceful seaside retreat, especially on the weekends and during holiday times.

-Neighbouring Kampot is a more common destination with most travellers
+Neighbouring Kampot is the more common destination for travellers

-Backpackers and foreign travellers, on the other hand, tend to favour neighbouring Kampot and only use Kep for its beachfront (and some other cool activities) for the day — though it’s worth pointing out the beaches really aren’t as impressive as, say, Sihanoukville’s or the ones found on the Koh Rong islands.
+Backpackers and foreign travellers tend to favour neighbouring Kampot and only visit Kep for its beachfront for the day — though it’s worth pointing out the beaches really aren’t as impressive as, say, Sihanoukville’s or the beaches found on the Koh Rong islands.

-There’s not as much of a party-scene in Kep either — it’s more of a laid-back vibe and attracts a different (perhaps more sophisticated) crowd.
-There’s also not a central town area, so most eateries, bars, and pubs are sporadically placed all across the huge beachfront.
+There’s not as much of a party scene in Kep either — it’s a bit quieter and more modest.
+There is for example no central town area, so most eateries, bars, and pubs are sporadically placed across the huge beachfront.

-Although Kep has a reputation for being very quiet and laid-back, as well as small and modest, there are many places for you to stay.
+Although Kep has a reputation for being small and modest, there are many places for you to stay.

-Most of the accommodations are located around the seafront that wraps around the entire town and surrounding areas — you’ll rarely find anything further inland.
+Most options for accommodation are on the seafront which wraps around the entire town and surrounding areas.
+You’ll rarely find anything further inland.

 This is a blessing, really.
 Witnessing the Cambodian sunrise and sunset from the balcony of your guesthouse or hotel is something else — though, of course, it doesn’t replace watching it from Kep Beach with a cocktail in hand!

-Luckily, because there’s such a large number of accommodation spots all around the town, you can pick something up on all luxury levels.
+And because there’s such a large number of accommodation spots all around the town, you can find something at all levels of comfort.

-Location #1: Kep’s eastern area is for you budget travellers
+Location #1: Kep’s eastern side is for budget travellers

 Budget-friendly hostels and guesthouses are pretty common, especially around the eastern side.
 You can grab a 6-person dormitory for as little as $3-$4 per night at a guesthouse.
 Private rooms can cost upwards of $10 per night with or without shared toilet/bathroom facilities.

 This area of Kep is actually very convenient if you’re looking to take a 25-minute boat over to Koh Tonsay (Rabbit Island) from Koh Tonsay Boat Terminal — it’s very close!
-To find out more about Rabbit Island, we’ve covered it in more detail below.
+Read on to find out more about Rabbit Island below.

 The west side of Kep is where you’ll find the famous Crab Market, as well as some pretty incredible seafood restaurants next to it overlooking the sea.

-This location generally offers luxury resorts and villas unsuitable for budget travellers — this is better for family holidaymakers as opposed to backpackers.
+You’ll also find luxury resorts and villas aimed at family holidaymakers as opposed to backpackers.